-Osteoarthritis is the commonest cause of knee pain and discussed here.
+Osteoarthritis is the commonest cause of knee pain and it is discussed here.
 Osteoarthritis is one of the commonest joint problems with 80% of the general population of radiologic evidence of osteoarthritis by 65 yrs of age.
 The disease process starts by age of around 20 yrs and manifests around 40 yrs.
 More than 40% of sufferers have no radiological evidence of osteoarthritis.

-Stretching of join capsule and ligaments
+- Stretching of join capsule and ligaments

-Low-grade inflammation of the knee joint
+- Low-grade inflammation of the knee joint

-Central sensitization contributes considerably to producing pain.
+Central sensitization contributes considerably to producing osteoarthritis of knee pain.

 I. Non-pharmacological therapy

-Deformity stabilization- use of proper shoes for varus or valgus deformity transfers the load to the other compartment and retards the disease process.
+- Deformity stabilization- use of proper shoes for varus or valgus deformity transfers the load to the other compartment and retards the disease process.

 II.
 Pharmacological therapy

-Co-analgesics like Duloxetine is the most commonly used co-analgesics.
+- Co-analgesics like Duloxetine is the most commonly used co-analgesics.
 This approved by US FDA for OA knee.

-Tidal irrigation- The principle is washing off the inflammatory mediators, debris, and breaking adhesions.
+- Tidal irrigation- The principle is washing off the inflammatory mediators, debris, and breaking adhesions.
 Closed tidal knee irrigation with normal saline is done under local anesthesia; this is as good as arthroscopic lavage.
 Saline is infused into the knee to distend the capsule and then is withdrawn.
 A total of 1 ½ to 2 liters is used for this kind of irrigation.
 Patients feel improvement in their joint mobility along with a reduction of stiffness.
 This procedure has to be done under aseptic precautions.

-Prolotherapy and Prolozone Therapy.
-Injection of tissue proliferates (like ozone, dextrose, etc.) inside the joint and around the joint reduces pain, inflammation and it strengthens ligaments.
+- Prolotherapy and Prolozone Therapy.
+Injection of tissue proliferates (like ozone, dextrose, etc.) inside the joint and around the joint reduces pain, inflammation and strengthens ligaments.
 It is also claimed that they promote cartilage growth.

-Visco-supplementation- High molecular weight hyaluronic acid resembling synovial fluid is very helpful particularly in early osteoarthritis with knee pain.
+- Visco-supplementation- High molecular weight hyaluronic acid resembling synovial fluid is very helpful particularly in early osteoarthritis with knee pain.

-Platelet Rich Plasma Injection– Like its usefulness in other degenerative diseases, it is useful in osteoarthritis of the knee also.
+- Platelet Rich Plasma Injection– Like its usefulness in other degenerative diseases, it is useful in osteoarthritis of the knee also.
 It is becoming popular throughout the world.